-The Information Security Team Leader post, reporting to the Solicitor to the Councilis the Council's designated Senior Information Risk Officer (SIRO).
+The Information Security Team Leader post, reporting to the Solicitor to the Council is the Council's designated Senior Information Risk Officer (SIRO).
 The SIRO has responsibility for managing information risk on behalf of the Chief Executive and Corporate Management Team.
 The Information Security Team Leader has adopted the ICO's reporting template for potential breaches.

-In 2016/17 the Data Protection Act and Information Security workshop training was made mandatory and is provided on a quarterly basis to current and new staff.
+Data Protection Act and Information Security workshop training is mandatory and is provided on a quarterly basis to current and new staff.
 The training has been updated to focus on types of breaches, offences, and how to report a breach and direction is given to where the policies and procedures are located.
 All Data Protection and Information Security Policies are linked to the Council's conduct procedures.